JobinJohn24/Comparitive-Guanine-Cytosine-Content/README.md

 # Comparative Energy Cost Analysis of Guanine-Cytosine Content in Species

 ## Introduction
-In the given research project, the objective is to conduct a comparison of guanine-cytosine (GC) composition percentages among thirty-one species.
+In the given research project, the objective is to conduct a comparison of guanine-cytosine (GC) composition percentages among five species.
 The intention is to perform statistical analysis such as ANOVA tests, homogenity, posthoc test, t-tests and more to compare and understand the difference in variation based on the species DNA sequences.
 The guanine-cytosine composition is an essential genomic trait that can provide insights to the genetic makeup and evolution of organisms.
 Through comparison assessments of guanine-cytosine composition percentages across the species, researchers can gain a better understanding identifying regions of genomic variation.

 ## Dataset Overview